bluekidds/ai-engineering/README.md

 # A Data Science and Machine Learning Container System POC

-This repository contains a Proof of Concept on how to integrate Jupyter Notebooks with MLflow, for AI models versioning and serving, and SFTP & Minio for artefacts storage.
+This repository contains a Proof of Concept on how to integrate Jupyter Notebooks with MLflow, for AI models versioning and serving, and SFTP & [Minio](https://min.io/)(object management) for artefacts storage.

 The PoC has been implemented in a way to mimic MLflow running as a remote tracking